broadinstitute/terra-helm/charts/consent/README.md

-DUOS Ontology
+DUOS Consent
 ========
-A Helm chart for DUOS Ontology, the DUOS Algorithmic Matching System
+A Helm chart for DUOS Consent

 Current chart version is `0.1.0`